Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Result

 \section{Result}

-In both the surface trap and the blade trap, state detection of $\ket{1}$ was conducted after applying near-$\pi$ pulses to qubits in the initial condition $\ket{0}$, while scanning the dc voltage.
-The experimental data was fitted to a Bessel-like fitting curve as shown in Fig. \ref{fig_scan_raman}, along with consideration of the practical experimental conditions such as the thermal decoherence, anharmonicity in the trap potentials, intrinsic micromotion, and the actual pulse time which can be shorter or longer than the $\pi$-pulse time.
-In order to demonstrate the in-situ measurement capability, the data was collected only after the typical Doppler cooling which will leave the ion with thermal distribution of phonons.
-Accordingly, the data was fitted to a modified Rabi oscillation profile, $f_{N_{ph}} (a J_n (\beta); t)$, where $N_{ph}$ is the average number of thermal phonons and $a$ is a fitting paramter which is proportional to the transition strength, with the consideration of different Rabi frequencies with different phonon numbers \cite{semenin_determination_2022}.
-The transition probability in Eq. (\ref{eq_rabi}) is then replaced by $P_1 = f_{N_{ph}} \bigr[ a J_n ( b_0 + b_1 v + b_2 v^2 ); t_{p} \bigr]$ with $v = \Delta V_{dc}-c$, for fitting parameters $N_{ph}, b_0, b_1, b_2$, and $c$, where $t_{p}$ is the pulse time, and $c$ is considered the compensation voltage which is depicted as dashed vertical lines in the plots.
+In both the surface trap and the blade trap, state detection of $\ket{1}$ was conducted after applying near-$\uppi$ pulses to qubits in the initial condition $\ket{0}$, while scanning the dc voltage.
+The experimental data was fitted to a Bessel-like fitting curve as shown in Fig. \ref{fig_scan_raman}, along with consideration of the practical experimental conditions such as the thermal decoherence, anharmonicity in the trap potentials, intrinsic micromotion, and the actual pulse time which can be shorter or longer than the $\uppi$-pulse time.
+In order to demonstrate the practical measurement capability, the data was collected only after the typical Doppler cooling which will leave the ion with thermal distribution of phonons.
+Accordingly, the data was fitted to a modified Rabi oscillation profile accounting for thermal motion, $f_{N_\mathrm{ph}} (a J_n (\beta); t)$, where $N_\mathrm{ph}$ is the average number of thermal phonons and $a$ is a fitting parameter which is proportional to the transition strength, with the consideration of different Rabi frequencies with different phonon numbers \cite{semenin_determination_2022}.
+The transition probability in Eq. (\ref{eq_rabi}) is then replaced by

+with $v = \Delta V_\mathrm{dc}-c$, for fitting parameters $N_\mathrm{ph}, b_0, b_1, b_2$, and $c$, where $t_{p}$ is the pulse time, and $c$ is considered the compensation voltage which is depicted as dashed vertical lines in the plots.
 The data was obtained for both the carrier transition and the first-order sideband transition of the trap rf frequency, either of which can be used to find the compensation voltage.
 Fig. \ref{fig_scan_raman}(a) is for the surface trap and (b) for the blade trap.